TULiberalArts/Temple-University-Brain-Research-Imaging-Center/pages/research.md

 Crime Science takes the issue of crime one step further than traditional criminology.
 It seeks contributions from inter-related disciplines, including; psychology, geography, public health, law and urban planning.
 The inter-disciplinary nature of Crime Science allows the development of a coherent strategy to influence both product and building design, and to examine the social and psychological factors, which contribute to criminal activity.
 The result is an integrated approach to the problem of crime.

+**TOO MUCH CONTENT TO HOUSE ON THIS WEBSITE.
+MANY ADDITIONAL PDFS WITHIN THE TEXT THAT HAVE RESULTS FOR THESE RESEARCH PROJECTS AND WE NEED TO FIND ANOTHER SOLUTION AS TO WHERE TO HOUSE THIS CONTENT**
 ## CSCS Projects

 ### The Philadelphia Foot Patrol Experiment